 Hazard Mitigation Plan

 The City of Red Oak and Ellis County are in the process of updating their Hazard Mitigation Plan (HMP).
 The HMP identifies natural hazards and vulnerabilities, assesses risks, and identifies mitigation initiatives to reduce or eliminate future losses resulting from those hazards.
 We want our community to participate in this process by taking this quick 5-minute survey.
 All the information collected from this survey will be anonymous.
-Please see the link below:
+Please complete the online Hazard Mitigation Survey

 1. What is hazard mitigation?

 Hazard Mitigation is the effort to reduce the loss of life and property by lessening the impact of disasters.